S572396/datafun-05-sql/README.md

 ## Overview

-This project will demonstarte practice when working with Python and SQL.
+""This project will demonstarte practice when working with Python and SQL.
-2 Tables named authors and books will be used to show various SQL commands and functions.
+2 Tables named authors and books will be used to show various SQL commands and functions.""

 ###Environmental Setup:
 create git hub respoitory : https://github.com/S572396/datafun-05-sql